nhaselow/Audio-Classification-Using-Convolutional-Neural-Networks/README.md

 ## Link Images with their Class Labels

 To train a model using the spectrograms, we need a clean csv linking the file names to their respective class label.
-To run this code, you will need to download the [https://github.com/audioset/ontology](Google Audioset Ontology) and put the directory containing the json file on the same level as unbalanced_subset.csv.
+To run this code, you will need to download the [Google Audioset Ontology](https://github.com/audioset/ontology) and put the directory containing the json file on the same level as unbalanced_subset.csv.
 To create the new csv, run:

 > $ python clean_data.py